 A. If you are a member of a community organization based in Fairfax County, or a Fairfax County employee working in your official capacity, you can request a demonstration or fly-over.
 The crew can fly-out to a predetermined location to meet with your organization, fly over a special event, or meet your group at the hanger so you can see the helicopter first hand.
 (Examples include Fairfax County Public Schools, boy scout troops, National Night Out events)

 A. The division will provide a demonstration to any public safety agency as long as it is logistically possible.
 Working with our local, state, and federal partner is vital to our mission and we encourage those partners to contact us anytime.

 A. Pointing a laser at any aircraft, helicopter or fixed wing, is a federal crime with a punishment of up to 5 years imprisonment.
 The FBI is offering a reward of up to $10,000 for information that leads to the arrest of any individual who aims a laser at aircraft.
 The reward is available for 90 days in all 56 FBI field offices ( FBI Press Release June 03, 2014).

 A. The operation of unmanned aircraft (UA/drones), to include model aircraft, is regulated by the Federal Aviation Administration (FAA).
 Information concerning the operation of UAs can be found on the FAQ section of the FAA website.
-Additionally, a large portion of Fairfax County is included in the Flight Restricted Zone (FRZ).
-Further limitations are placed on UA operations inside the FRZ.
-Information concerning the operation of UAs in the FRZ can be found in NOTAM 0/8326.
+Additionally, the District of Columbia and cities and towns within a 15-mile radius of Ronald-Reagan Washington National Airport are a No Drone Zone.
+This includes a portion of Fairfax County.
+Further information can be found at DC IS A NO DRONE ZONE.

 Heliport Direct Line 703-830-3105